Cyber AssessValydex™by iFeelTech

 • Test alternatives during pilot phase

-Proton does not support shared mailboxes (support@company.com accessed by multiple users), disrupting team workflows.
+Problem: Proton does not support traditional shared mailboxes (support@company.com accessed by multiple users like Google Groups), disrupting team workflows.

 • Identify shared mailboxes during planning